Ishan25j/Falcon-7B-Test/README.md

 # 🚀 Falcon-7b-chat-oasst1

 Falcon-7b-chat-oasst1 is a chatbot-like model for dialogue generation.
 It was built by fine-tuning [Falcon-7B](https://huggingface.co/tiiuae/falcon-7b) on the [OpenAssistant/oasst1](https://huggingface.co/datasets/OpenAssistant/oasst1) dataset.
+This repo only includes the LoRA adapters from fine-tuning with 🤗's [peft](https://github.com/huggingface/peft) package.

 ## Model Summary